Ludwig van Beethoven

 The UCalgary String Quartet is the quartet in residence at the University of Calgary.
 The quartet has performed nationally and internationally and has been recorded by CBC Radio for regional and national broadcasts, Radio Europa, and the National Radio of Portugal.
 It has collaborated with many distinguished artists, such as Anton Kuerti, pianist.

-The quartet’s repertoire covers a wide spectrum of music and the members of the quartet have had a broad range of performing experiences.
-As the resident string quartet at the University of Calgary, it has commissioned and premiered works by U of C Composition faculty, graduate students and alumni.
+The quartet’s repertoire covers a wide spectrum of music.
+As the resident string quartet at the University of Calgary, it has commissioned and premiered works by University of Calgary Composition faculty, graduate students and alumni.
+The quartet has performed for Calgary audiences the entire Beethoven, Shostakovich and Bartok string quartet cycles – a first for Calgary.
+Introducing University of Calgary students and the Calgary community at large to Canadian composers is also part of its mandate.

 Beethoven Anniversary Celebration